 • Sculptures and Yard Ornaments

-Removal, planting, or replacing trees has its own set of guidelines, please see the Trees section of this document for more information.
+Removal, planting, or replacing trees has its own guidelines; please see the Trees section of this document for more information.

-All lots shall have properly maintained grass according to city standards or other acceptable plantings.
-Stone or other non-plant ground covers may be used as an accessory only (not the primary ground cover).
-All landscaped areas shall be irrigated with an automatic sprinkler system with sprinkler heads that are appropriate for the area to be covered.
-Artificial grass and any other artificial plant material will not be placed in areas exposed to public view and must be the color of natural grass.
+All lots shall have properly maintained grass OR other acceptable plantings according to these Design Guidelines.
+Stone or other non-plant ground covers (i.e., mulch) may be used as an accessory only (not the primary ground cover).
+All landscaped areas shall be irrigated with an automatic sprinkler system with sprinkler heads appropriate for the area to be covered.
+Artificial grass may be used in backyards only and must be the color of natural grass.
 All rocks used in landscaping shall be material native to Colorado.
+Vegetable gardens are permitted in front, back, and/or side yards – see Gardens and Xeriscaping for more information.

-Planting concepts, plant varieties, and irrigation techniques that minimize water consumption are encouraged.
+Planting concepts, plant varieties, and irrigation techniques that minimize water consumption (xeriscape) are encouraged.
 Landscaping with drought-tolerant plantings should be aesthetically pleasing and harmonious to the neighborhood.
-Drought-tolerant landscaping proposals must be submitted in a Design Review Request which includes design drawings, plant lists, and a plan for establishing the plantings and for ongoing maintenance and weed control.
-For more information on water conservation, refer to the Denver Water Department publications.
+Please see the Xeriscaping section in these Design Guidelines for more information.

-Grading of yards will be done in a manner to direct drainage away from the structure, toward either the front or rear property lines.
+Grading of yards will be done to direct drainage away from the structure, toward either the front or rear property lines.
 Ponding of runoff should be avoided.
-Directing drainage onto adjacent property is not permitted.
+Directing drainage onto the adjacent property, sidewalks, or walkways is not permitted.
 Grades should generally not exceed a 3:1 slope (run: rise).

-Water features, such as ponds and fountains, and statuary are permitted but must be approved by the Committee.
-Such features must conform to and harmonized with the surrounding landscape, and not create an unreasonable noise level for adjacent property owners.
+Water features, such as ponds, fountains, and statuary, are permitted but must be approved by the Committee.
+Such features must conform to and harmonize with the surrounding landscape and not create an unreasonable noise level for adjacent property owners.

 Other landscaping features must adhere to the following:

-Birdbaths: Birdbaths will not exceed a height of 6 feet and are not permitted in the front yard.
+Birdbaths: Birdbaths will not exceed 6 feet in height and are not permitted in the front yard.

 Chimineas and Portable Firepits: LCMA currently defers to City of Denver code: click here, and restrictions concerning the use of chimineas and portable firepits.
 Chimineas and portable firepits are permitted only in the rear lot and on the ground floor and must not create a public nuisance.

-General Height Restriction for Landscape Features: Unless provided otherwise in these Design Guidelines, Rules and Regulations, no improvement structure, object, or feature shall be placed in any yard that exceeds a height of 10 feet, measured from grade, without an approved Variance.
+General Height Restriction for Landscape Features: Unless provided otherwise in these Design Guidelines, no improvement structure, object, or feature shall be placed in any yard that exceeds a height of 10 feet, measured from grade, without an approved Variance.

-Yards will be properly maintained, kept free of weeds and invasive grasses, and mowed, trimmed, and thinned in an attractive and healthy condition.
+Yards will be properly maintained, mowed and trimmed, and kept in an attractive and healthy condition.
+Turf and other vegetative areas will be kept free of weeds.
+Hardscape areas, including rock and mulch beds, must be free of weeds and grass.
 Owners have the duty to provide for regular weeding, pruning, and maintenance of all plantings, including trees.
-Vegetation and ground cover will not encroach on sidewalks, driveways, alleys, streets, fences, and neighboring properties.
-Diseased or dead plant materials and trees shall be removed and dead trees will be replaced in a reasonable timeframe (30 days unless during winter).
+Shrubs should be pruned and thinned to promote shrub health, avoid looking overgrown, and maintain the overall landscape aesthetic.
+Vegetation and ground cover will not encroach on sidewalks, walkways, driveways, alleys, streets, fences, and neighboring properties.
+Diseased or dead plant materials and trees shall be removed, and dead trees will be replaced in a reasonable timeframe (30 days unless during winter).
 Yards shall be kept free of trash, construction materials, and unsightly storage – this includes front, side, and back yards, areas enclosed by fencing, and areas adjacent to rear-lot fencing, garages, and alleys.
-Property owners are responsible for maintaining the landscaped portions of the city right-of-way abutting their property (tree lawn) in accordance with Denver municipal codes, to include the trees and sod between the curb and sidewalk, as well as the space between rear-lot fences and alleys.
-Driveways, setbacks, adjacent sidewalks, and “teardrops”, including areas landscaped with river rock on either side of a home, garage, and/or driveway, will be kept weed-free and well-maintained.
-Landscaping shall not encroach on sidewalks, pedestrian throughways, and alleys.
+Property owners are responsible for maintaining the space between rear-lot fences and alleys.
+Driveways, setbacks, adjacent sidewalks, and “teardrops,” including areas landscaped with river rock on either side of a home, garage, and/or driveway, will be kept weed and grass-free and well-maintained.

-All landscaping improvements such as irrigation systems, retaining walls, edging, and planters and plant materials shall be maintained in good condition.
+All landscaping improvements, such as irrigation systems, retaining walls, edging, planters, and plant materials, shall be maintained in good condition.

-Evaluation Criteria for landscaping includes, but is not limited to:
+Evaluation Criteria for landscaping include, but are not limited to:

 • Materials and installation methods must be appropriate;